menu

 Demographics

-The per capita income in New Auburn in 2018 was $23,018, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $92,072 for a family of four.
+The per capita income in New Auburn in 2018 was $20,298, which is low income relative to Wisconsin and the nation.
+This equates to an annual income of $81,192 for a family of four.
 However, New Auburn contains both very wealthy and poor people as well.

+New Auburn is a somewhat ethnically-diverse village.
 The people who call New Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Auburn residents report their race to be White.
-Important ancestries of people in New Auburn include German, Norwegian, Polish, English, and Swedish.
+New Auburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.73% of the village’s residents.
+Important ancestries of people in New Auburn include German, Italian, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in New Auburn is English.
 Other important languages spoken here include Polish and African languages.